VamonoscoTRUTH

 Actively Harmful

-• High decision density in daily logistics or scheduling
+• High decision density across meals, movement, or activities.

 Where Most Trips / Hotels Fail